About The Pittsburgh Knit and Crochet & Pittsburgh Creative Arts Festival

-Festival headliners over the years include Annie Modesitt, Kathy Zimmerman, Candace Eisner Strick, Melissa Leapman, Maggie Jackson, Robyn Chachula, Andrea Wong, and Nicky Epstein, as well as many local teachers and designers.
+Festival headliners over the years have included Annie Modesitt, Kathy Zimmerman, Candace Eisner Strick, Melissa Leapman, Maggie Jackson, Robyn Chachula, Andrea Wong, Debbie Macomber, StevenBe, Drew Emborsky (The Crochet Dude), Charles Gandy, Alasdair Post Quinn and Nicky Epstein, as well as many local teachers and designers.

-The Pittsburgh Knit & Crochet Festival has been expanded in order to embrace other forms of fiber art, including weaving, tatting, spinning, needle felting, rug hooking, and jewelry making.
+The Pittsburgh Knit & Crochet Festival and the Pittsburgh Creative Arts Festival have expanded in order to embrace other forms of fiber art, including quilting, sewing, embroidery, surface design, recycling, weaving, tatting, spinning, wet and needle felting, rug hooking, dyeing, paper crafts and jewelry making.

 Pat Catan’s sponsors a Warm Up America Lounge, supplying attendees with yarn to knit or crochet squares for blankets that are donated to local shelters and other charitable organizations.

-The fiber arts, especially knitting, have enjoyed a vibrant comeback, thanks in large part to the Internet, where fiber artists can connect with each other in so many ways (Ravelry, Linked In, Twitter, Facebook, blogs).
-The times they are a changin’—so are the yarns.
-The variety of luxurious colors and fiber content, the fabulous patterns for everything from socks to shawls—what a difference from just fifteen years ago!
-And yet the technique is still the same.
-We all still knit and purl just like our grandmothers did, and we honor the tradition by continuing to make wonderful things for our families and friends to treasure.
+Traditional hand crafts have enjoyed a vibrant comeback, thanks in large part to the Internet, where all artists can connect with each other in so many ways (Ravelry, Instagram, Twitter, Facebook, blogs).
+The times, they are a changin’, however the techniques remain the same.
+We honor the old traditions passed down from our mothers and grandmothers and continue to make wonderful things for our families and friends to treasure.